Post-secondary Pathways

 University

-• Ontario public universities offer undergraduate degrees, graduate degrees, co-op programs, and professional programs, ranging from 3-10 years of study.
+• University programs typically involve academic learning focused on achievement of undergraduate degrees, graduate degrees, co-op programs, and professional programs, ranging from three to 10 years of study.

-• Have specific career goals in mind that require a university education.
+• Access specific career opportunities that require university education.

 For additional information